An Alternative Method of Determining the Neutrino Mass Ordering in Reactor Neutrino Experiments: Introduction

 A more general and detailed analysis performed in \cite{Choubey:2003qx} revealed that a reactor neutrino experiment with a medium baseline tuned to achieve highest sensitivity in the determination of the neutrino mass ordering has a remarkable physics potential.
-It was found, in particular, that for $\sin^2\theta_{13}\gtap 0.02$ it would be possible to measure in such an experiment also i) $\sin^2\theta_{12}$, ii) $\Delta m^2_{12}$ and iii) $|\Delta m^2_{31(32)}|$ with an exceptionally high precision.
-It was concluded that the precision on $\sin^2\theta_{12}$ and $\Delta m^2_{12}$ that can be achieved in the discussed experiment cannot be reached in any of the other currently running or proposed experiments in which these oscillation parameters can be measured.
+It was found, in particular, that for $\sin^2\theta_{13}\gtap 0.02$ it would be possible to measure in such an experiment also i) $\sin^2\theta_{12}$, ii) $\Delta m^2_{21}$ and iii) $|\Delta m^2_{31(32)}|$ with an exceptionally high precision.
+It was concluded that the precision on $\sin^2\theta_{12}$ and $\Delta m^2_{21}$ that can be achieved in the discussed experiment cannot be reached in any of the other currently running or proposed experiments in which these oscillation parameters can be measured.

-Subsequently, the possibility to determine the type of spectrum neutrino masses obey, discussed in \cite{Petcov:2001sy,Choubey:2003qx}, was further investigated by a number of authors (see, e.g., \cite{Learned:2006wy,Minakata:2006gq,Zhan:2008id,Ghoshal:2010wt}).
-It was further scrutinised, e.g., in the studies \cite{Qian:2012xh,Ghoshal:2012ju,Ciuffoli:2012iz,Ge:2012wj,Li:2013zyd,Capozzi:2013psa,Capozzi:2015bpa,Wang:2016vua,Blennow:2013oma}, after the high precision measurements of $\sin^22\theta_{13}$ in 2012 in the Daya Bay and RENO experiments \cite{DBay2012,RENO2012}, which demonstrated that $\sin^2\theta_{13}\cong 0.025$.
+Subsequently, the possibility to determine the type of spectrum neutrino masses obey, discussed in \cite{Petcov:2001sy,Choubey:2003qx}, was further investigated by a number of authors (see, e.g., \cite{Learned:2006wy,Zhan:2008id,Ghoshal:2010wt}).
+It was further scrutinised, e.g., in the studies \cite{Qian:2012xh,Ghoshal:2012ju,Ciuffoli:2012iz,Ge:2012wj,Li:2013zyd,Capozzi:2013psa,Capozzi:2015bpa,Wang:2016vua,Blennow:2013oma}, after the high precision measurements of $\sin^22\theta_{13}$ in 2012 in the Daya Bay and RENO experiments \cite{DBay2012,RENO2012}, which demonstrated that $\sin^2\theta_{13}\cong 0.025$~ \footnote{Evidence for a non-zero $\theta_{13}$ were obtained earlier in T2K \cite{abe11b} and MINOS \cite{adamson11c} accelerator neutrino and in Double Chooz \cite{DChoozth13} reactor neutrino experiments. }.
 These studies showed that the determination of the neutrino mass ordering in the experiment proposed in \cite{Petcov:2001sy} is indeed very challenging.
 It requires: i) an energy resolution $\sigma/E_{\rm vis}\ltap 3\%/\sqrt{E_{\rm vis}/\text{MeV}}$, where $E_{\rm vis} = E_e + m_e$ is the ``visible energy'', i.e., the energy of the photons emitted when the positron produced in the reaction $\bar{\nu}_e + p \rightarrow e^{+} + n$ annihilates with an electron in the detector; ii) a relatively small energy scale uncertainty; iii) a relatively large statistics ($\sim(300 - 1000)$ GW$\times$kton$\times$yr); iv) relatively small systematic errors; v) subtle optimisations (e.g., of distances to the reactors providing the $\bar{\nu}_e$ flux, of the number of bins, etc.).